grvsh/academic-website/_news/cvpr21_accept.md

 inline: true
 ---

-One papers accepted to CVPR 2021
+One paper accepted to CVPR 2021